stefs/bittorrent-analyzer/btda/README.md

 * No support for encrypted peer connections.

 ## Known Issues
 * Despite using the supposedly *scoped\_session* of SQLAlchemy, "database is locked" errors are reported for an unknown reason.
 This occurs when storing requests or statistics, not when storing peers.
-The current workaroud is to apply faild SQL statements, which are all recorded in the logfile, to the database afterwards with the `evaluation/sql_from_log.py` script.
+The current workaround is to apply failed SQL statements, which are all recorded in the logfile, to the database afterwards with the `evaluation/sql_from_log.py` script.
 * The coude base could use a major refactoring pass.
 For instane, the starter functions of the analyzer module should be converted in some kind of analysis units as classes with a common interface.

 ## Installation